Acronyms and Glossary

 Blocking

-The Director and the Actors plan their movements for the scene while the rest of the crew observes and plans for the scene within their own departments.
+Also known as "Open Blocking", the Director and the Actors plan their movements for the scene while the rest of the crew observes and plans for the scene within their own departments.

 Board